 Key theme Summary of Feedback Vision and Principles Broad support for the vision statements and principles contained in the draft Victoria Park Master Plan.
-Feedback included the desire for the Master Plan to include an move to promote the Park as 'supporting the health and wellbe people' Access and inclusion The need for the park to be more inclusive was raised in the feedback from community, including increased access for people with disabilities, the elderly and First Nations peoples.
-Path network Investment in paths (and cycling infrastructure), including a perimeter pathway, improvements to the Criterium Track as well as a hierarchy connectivity and disability access of the path network received strong support.
+Feedback included the desire for the Master Plan to include another key move to promote the Park as 'supporting the health and wellbeing of people' Access and inclusion The need for the park to be more inclusive was raised in the feedback from community, including increased access for people with disabilities, the elderly and First Nations peoples.
+Path network Investment in paths (and cycling infrastructure), including a perimeter pathway, improvements to the Criterium Track as well as a hierarchy, connectivity and disability access of the path network received strong support.
 Greening/trees/ /biodiversity Tree planting to create canopy over existing and new paths, to complement the wetlands and in strategic open space areas (understorey planting to support biodiversity values).
 Community groups wish to be a part of the greening of the Park with more opportunities for planning in the northern section of the Park.
 Further communication of dog on-leash requirements in Park 16 and the wetlands is required.
-Rehabilitation of Botanic Creek and erosion control in creek by supported by a number of community-based groups/organisations Interpretation Increased provision of interpretation with a focus on environmental, culture and historical values of the Park.
-Play space Support for a nature based play space that is sited for safety and possible conflicts with other Park users (away from the Criterium Public Toilets General support for the existing public amenities located in the ce section of the Park to be renewed provided that the build form is control to the Park Lands setting and minimisation of the building footpring prioritised.
+Rehabilitation of Botanic Creek The rehabilitation of Botanic Creek and erosion control in creek beds was supported by a number of community-based groups/organisations.
+Interpretation Increased provision of interpretation with a focus on environmental culture and historical values of the Park.
+Play spaceSupport for a nature based play space that is sited for safety and to possible conflicts with other Park users (away from the Criterium T Public Toilets General support for the existing public amenities located in the central section of the Park to be renewed provided that the build form is contextual to the Park Lands setting and minimisation of the building footprint is prioritised.